carpentries-lab/metagenomics-analysis/_episodes/07-taxonomic.md

 ~~~
 {: .bash}

-Despite we have our input files we also need a database to compare with before
+In addition to our input files we also need a database with which to compare them, before we
 start working with kraken2.
 There are [several databases](http://ccb.jhu.edu/software/kraken2/downloads.shtml)
-compatibles to be used with kraken2 in the taxonomical assignation process.
+compatible to be used with kraken2 in the taxonomical assignation process.
 Minikraken is a popular database that attempts to conserve its sensitivity
 despite its small size (Needs 8GB of RAM for the assignation).
 Let's download minikraken database using the command
 `curl`.